owenrumney/lazytrivy/README.md

 ### Scanning a filesystem

-To scan a filessystem, you can use the `w` key to switch to Filesystem mode, from there you will get all of the vulnerabilities, misconfigurations and secrets from the current working directory
+To scan a filessystem, you can use the `w` key to switch to Filesystem mode, from there you will get all the vulnerabilities, misconfigurations and secrets from the current working directory

 ![Scanning a filesystem](./.github/images/scan_filesystem.gif)